With Tracing without Limits™, both the ingestion of traces to Datadog as well as the retention of those traces for 15

 In addition to the ‘Spans Indexed’ column per retention filter, there is also the metric

 datadog.estimated_usage.apm.indexed_spans that you can use to track spans indexed by retention filters.

 Intelligent retention is always active for your services, and it keeps a proportion of traces to help you monitor the health of your applications.
-All top level spans are indexed for the traces kept by the intelligent retention filter.
+All service entry spans are indexed for the traces kept by the intelligent retention filter.

 If there are specific tags, facets, or groups of traces that you want to investigate in detail, meaning you want to retain more than what Intelligent Retention retains, then create your own retention filter.
 For example, you might want to keep more than a representative selection of errors from your production environment.
 To ensure all production errors are retained and available for search and analytics for 15 days, create a 100 percent retention filter scoped to